 The most difficult part of the process is gaining the necessary momentum for her to swing her legs fully over her head.
 Some tips?
 Try practicing on a downhill.
 It’s a little more intimidating, but Mr. Gravity will work his magic.
 You can also have your child take a running head start, but this is recommended for an older child with better gross motor skills.
 To help keep things in line, consider putting tape down, or some other visual guide for your child to follow.
 Sometimes, though, the best instruction is to lead by example.
 Why not try a few cartwheels of your own?
 Your little one is bound to get a kick out of it, and you may capture some of the childhood charm of landing a cartwheel.

-This article was originally published in 2011 and has been updated.
+This article was originally published in 2011 and has been updated for 2016.